pdb_extract

 • Convert model coordinates file from PDB format to mmCIF format

-• Create re-usable common metadata template file from scratch
+• Create re-usable common metadata file file from scratch

-• Extract common metadata template from an existing mmCIF file
+• Extract common metadata file from an existing mmCIF file

 • Incorporate the common metadata into multiple model coordinates files for efficient deposition preparation